mitotic/graphterm/docs/virtual-setup.rst

 *********************************************************************************
 .. contents::

-.. index:: virtual computer lab, cloud computing, cloud instance, Amazon EC2
+.. index:: virtual computer lab, cloud computing, Amazon EC2

 This section describes how to configure a Virtual Computer Lab using